IJSComplexMatter/dtmm/doc/tutorial.rst

 Now  the "focus" parameter has a role of selecting a layer index and the viewer shows the power of the EM field in the specified layer.

-.. plot:: examples/viewer_bulk_data.py
+.. .. plot:: examples/viewer_bulk_data.py

-   A hello world example, but this time we show bulk EM data in a specified layer.
+   Bulk viewer - viewing field in a specified layer.

 The refractive index `n`, and `betamax` parameters are meaningless when using the field_viewer to visualize bulk data, except if you define a transmission or reflection `mode`.
 In this case, the viewer project the EM field and calculates the forward or backward propagating parts and removes the waves with beta value larger than the specified betamax parameter before calculating the intensity.